Toolsets

 Tools Overview

-Tools are specific functions supported by a related MCP server that can be used by clients to perform specific actions.
+Tools are functions supported by an MCP server that can be used by clients to perform specific actions.
 On this screen, you can find and manage all tools supported by the related MCP server.

-In case your toolset was created based on the MCP container deployed in DIAL, the content of this screen is inherited from the related MCP container.
+In case your toolset was created based on the MCP container deployed in DIAL, the content of this screen is inherited from the related MCP container and displays all the enabled tools.
+Click Manage tools to access, try and enable all the available tools.

 Use all tools